-A shockingly nice watercolor set that re-wets amazingly fast with an intense pigment load.
-If it weren't for the absence of pigment information, I would wholeheartedly agree with their professional quality claim.
-The mid-range price tag makes them a great option for watercolor beginners or professionals, being priced far below most pro grade paints.
+A very nice watercolor set that re-wets amazingly fast with an intense pigment load.
+If it weren't for the absence of pigment information, I would wholeheartedly agree with their "professional" quality claim based on performance.
+The mid-range price tag makes them a great option for watercolor beginners or crafters/card makers, being priced far below most pro grade paints.

 Paints are thin and do not completely fill the white pan inserts.
 Due to this space, there should be no issues with paints sticking to each other when the case is closed.
 I do not recommend using excess water, as these re-wet easily.
 Also, I do not consider all "opaque" pigments "chalky".
 There are a couple ways to define chalk.
 To some people that's opaque, but as a distinction across quality of watercolors, chalky often means an undesirable texture (rub off on your fingers after dry due to bad binder/gritty/literally chalk filler/like a sidewalk chalk powder).
 These are not chalky in that negative way, rather the pastel colors are opaque due to high quality smoothly ground titanium white pigment.

 Lightfast info: This set contains a lot of fugitive colors, less than half of them are stable.
 It is not ideal for those who plan to make art to hang on the wall, or for originals to sell unless paying careful attention to which colors are lightfast.
 If you can get a good deal on it (some of these folding style palettes cost only as much as a single tube of pro grade paint) you may still find it enjoyable.
 The paint is definitely nice enough to practice with and for crafts where lightfastness is not a concern.